Mte90/coq_wordpress/README.md

-# deoplete-wp-hooks
+# coq_wordpress

-A [Deoplete](https://github.com/Shougo/deoplete.nvim) source for [wp-hooks](https://github.com/johnbillion/wp-hooks), the list of wordpress hooks.
+It is a conversion of my [deoplete-wp-hooks](https://github.com/Mte90/deoplete-wp-hooks) source for [coq](https://github.com/ms-jpq/coq_nvim), the list of wordpress hooks.
 Automatically reconize actions and filters and use the right JSON file, also update the list itself on plugin update.

 ![Preview](https://user-images.githubusercontent.com/403283/96128002-0d6dad00-0ef5-11eb-8de6-72d8af660d5a.gif)

 ## Installation

-With vundle
+With vim-plug

 ```
-Plugin 'mte90/deoplete-wp-hooks', { 'do': './install.sh' }
+mte90/coq_wordpress', {'do': './install.sh'}
 ```

 Automatically will download the latest version of the JSON files.

-## Parameters

-`let g:wphooks_dir='your-new-path'`

-To specify a custom path for the json files, there is already a default value.